-Comparatives x.
+x.
+Comparatives

-Except when a standard or an international interpretation permits or require otherwise, all amounts are reported or disclosed with comparative information.
-Where necessary, the comparative information has been restated to agree to agree to the current year presentation.
+Except when a standard or an international interpretation permits or requires otherwise, all amounts are reported or disclosed with comparative information.
+Where necessary, the comparative information has been restated to agree to the current year's presentation.

-Segmental reporting y.
+y.
+Segmental Reporting